elb0/elb0.github.io/_posts/2017-09-27-BNZ-challenge.md

 tag:
   - event-notes
   - R-code
-  - jobs
 ---

 Notes and ideas from a BNZ recruitment event for data scientists on 27 Sept 2017 for anyone who was curious about what went on.
-Having trouble getting the plots to play nicely with Jekyll so here is an html link, just in case: http://www.dataembassy.co.nz/BNZ-challenge.html.
+Having trouble getting the plots to play nicely with Jekyll so here is an html link, just in case: http://www.dataembassy.co.nz/BNZ-challenge.html/.

 ## Liza's one sentence summary
 BNZ's Analytics and Insights team seems like a **great employment option** for data literate folks, but make sure you bring your **well-rounded** A-game, **data crunching alone is not enough**.